mih/Psignifit-3.x/doc-src/WELCOME.rst

 The C++ core of Psignifit does the real work.
 It is completely coded in C++ and does not require any additional libraries installed.

-For additional information about the structure of the code, the build system and version control, see: :doc:`CONTRIBUTING`
+For additional information about the structure of the code, the build system, version control and an extended list of dependencies  see: :doc:`CONTRIBUTING`.